LuLucsu/lulucsu-academic/content/publication/article26/index.md

 ---
-title: "The access time of random walks on trees with given partition"
+title: "The signless p-Laplacian spectral radius of graphs with given matching number$"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Zhouyang Chen
 - Lihua Feng
 - Weijun Liu
 - admin
-- Wei Wang
-- Guihai Yu

 date: "2022-09-20T00:00:00Z"
 doi: ""